MENU

 3. Novel Drug Delivery Systems (DDSs) Using Functional Polymers.

 Utilizing a DDS that accurately targets specific locations, times, and dosages, we can maximize treatment efficacy while minimizing side effects.
-Our research focuses on developing nanostructures decorated with functional polymers, enabling autonomous responses to environmental changes such as temperature and pH.
+Our research focuses on developing nanostructures decorated with functional polymers, enabling autonomous responses to environmental changes such as temperature and pH (Commmun.
+Chem.
+2024, 7, 287).
 By loading drugs onto these precisely designed nanostructures, our goal is to manipulate drug distribution and pharmacokinetics within the body and cells, offering controlled and targeted drug delivery.

 4. Precision Medicine and Molecular Diagnostics (PreMo)